 WILDLIFE CONFLICT REduction

-In response to public concern regarding wildlife issues in the Big Hole watershed, the Big Hole Watershed Committee formed a wildlife subcommittee in November 2008 to discuss wildlife management issues.
+In response to public concern regarding wildlife issues in the Big Hole watershed, BHWC formed a wildlife subcommittee in November 2008 to discuss wildlife management issues.
 The group is led by ranchers and invites solutions from all sides of wildlife issues.
-The wildlife subcommittee is led by Jim Hagenbarth, Co-Chair of the Big Hole Watershed Committee and rancher.
-An initiative of the wildlife subcommittee focuses on solutions to reduce conflict between predators and ranchers and is led by Dean Peterson, board member of the Big Hole Watershed Committee and rancher.
-Tana Nulph, BHWC Conservation Programs Coordinator, manages the committee’s wildlife programs and grants.
+The wildlife subcommittee is led by Jim Hagenbarth, BHWC Vice Chairman and rancher and Dean Peterson, BHWC board member and rancher.
+Tana Nulph, Conservation Programs Coordinator, manages BHWC’s wildlife programs and grants.

 Beginning with exchanges with landowner-led groups on reducing conflicts between people and wildlife, eleven groups are now working to build our individual capacity to reduce conflict by collecting our local actions.
-We are applying together to the National Fish and Wildlife Foundation to this work across 12 million acres, but will be applying individually to funding sources like the Montana Livestock Board Loss Prevention Grant program.
+Together, we successfully secured a grant from the National Fish and Wildlife Foundation (NFWF) to do this work across 12 million acres, but will be applying individually to funding sources like the Montana Livestock Board Loss prevention grant program.
 Our goal is to support individual, local efforts between the Northern Continental Divide and Greater Yellowstone Ecosystems.

 - Big Hole Watershed Committee

 - Granite Headwaters

 - Missouri Headwaters Partnership – collective agent